AIOlympiad/AIOlympiad.github.io/resources.md

 # Resources

 Below you can find educational content for each section.
-Add your files to the corresponding folder in the `resources/` directory.

 ## Probability and Statistics
 {% assign files = site.static_files | where_exp: "file", "file.path contains 'resources/probability-statistics/'" %}